MPhil / PhD, Professional Doctorates

 The Researcher Development Programme provides a range of training and development opportunities for research staff and postgraduate research students at London Metropolitan University.
 Courses are available for all levels of experience from established and advanced researchers to new researchers.
 The courses are designed to support researchers in developing a full range of transferable professional, personal, research, and career skills and knowledge

 London Met offers a wide range of subject areas.
-A good place to start looking is to consult the Faculties and research page to find out about the research being undertaken and look for a at London Met.
+A good place to start looking is to consult the Schools and research page to find out about the research being undertaken and look for a at London Met.
 Through these pages, you can contact staff members whose research interests are complementary to yours.